TimeChat-Captioner: Scripting Multi-Scene Videos with Time-Aware and Structural Audio-Visual Captions: Task and A New Benchmark

 \item \textbf{Merging of Many-to-One Predictions}: Whenever multiple predicted scenes $\{\hat{p}_k, \ldots, \hat{p}_{k+l}\}$ are aligned to the same ground-truth scene $g_i$, we concatenate their captions and expand their timestamp range to form a single merged prediction:

 where $s$ and $e$ denote the start time and end time of each predicted scene, respectively.
-This handles the common case where MLLMs generate finer-grained (shorter) segments than the ground-truth as shown in Figure~\ref{fig:benchmark_stat} (c).
+This handles the common case where MLLMs generate finer-grained (shorter) segments than the ground-truth as Figure~\ref{fig:benchmark_stat} (c) shown.
 We only merge predictions while keeping the ground-truth unchanged to ensure evaluation fairness. \end{enumerate}

 After alignment, we obtain $K$ temporally matched pairs $\mathcal{M} = \{(\hat{p}_1, g_1), \ldots, (\hat{p}_K, g_K)\}$ where $K \leq N$.
 We then compute Timestamp Accuracy for each matched $\langle \text{pred}, \text{gt} \rangle$ pair and report the F1 score across thresholds $\{0.3, 0.5, 0.7, 0.9\}$, as well as the mean IoU, to assess overall segmentation quality following~\cite{dvc}.
 To evaluate temporally-aware caption quality, we calculate the CheckList Score for each matched pair and compute the F1 score for all pairs to obtain the final \metric score following~\cite{soda}.